Careers

 • We observe the National Day for Truth and Reconciliation with a day off and emphasize that the recognition and commemoration of the tragic and painful history and ongoing impact of residential schools is a vital component of the reconciliation process.

 • Employees’ wellbeing is our priority.
-We have ergonomic and comfortable workspaces/rooms, fitness reimbursement, preferred membership pricing at Goodlife gyms and an Employee Assistance Program (EAP).
+We have ergonomic and comfortable workspaces/rooms, fitness reimbursement, and an Employee Assistance Program (EAP).

 • We encourage employees’ professional growth.
 You will be eligible for paid training and development.